techguy95/jekyll-now/_posts/2017-5-4-Socket-To-Me.md

 ## My next goals:

-- Use Heroku to deploy a project
+- Daily blog post so that I don't forget small sparks of learning or creative ideas -
+-
-- Finish the Codecademy tutorial
+-
-- Set aside 20 minutes for scheduling and time management
-- Work faster with codecademy forum and google